 Andrew is currently Chairman of the Basildon & Billericay Conservative Association, having previously served as Deputy Chairman and Honorary Secretary for five years, and is Deputy Chairman (Political) of Essex Area Conservatives.
-He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 General Election.
+He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 and 2019 General Elections.

 Away from politics, Andrew is a massive self-confessed ‘film nerd’ and often gives talks at the Billericay Community Cinema.
 He also enjoys watching (and talking endlessly about) films and is a voracious reader, with a particular love of history, political biography, and high fantasy.